native-land-digital/next-nld/README.md

 ## Notes for current development to-dos

-- Fixing up header wrapping in session provider?
-- Adding link to researcher to see the front-end page
 - Figuring out logging in Cloudwatch to see errors reliably
-- Writing out dev notes for Lambdas

 After things are confirmed and comfy:
 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)
-- re adding Google Analytics?
 - Moving to free plan with Cloudflare (we aren't using most services; keep DNS and basic CDN routing)
 - Removing all the extra CPanel-related DNS records
-- Playing with Datadog
-- How to handle long term log storage?

 Optimizing:
 - Ensuring Cloudfront CDN is written for uploaded images